Depicting Beyond Scores: Advancing Image Quality Assessment through Multi-modal Language Models: Introduction

-To better align with human evaluators, we explore a new paradigm for IQA, named \textbf{Depict}ed image \textbf{Q}uality \textbf{A}ssessment (\model).
+To better align with humans, we explore a new paradigm for IQA, named \textbf{Depict}ed image \textbf{Q}uality \textbf{A}ssessment (\model).
 Inspired by recent Large Language Models (LLMs)~\cite{llama, gpt4} and multi-modal technologies~\cite{llava, minigpt4}, we believe that language is the key to solving the above problems.
 As shown in \cref{fig:teaser}, \model takes both images and a question as inputs, then outputs a paragraph that describes the quality of images from multiple aspects.
 Furthermore, empowered by the reasoning capability of LLMs, \model can weigh the importance of each distortion and make the final judgment.
-For instance, in \cref{fig:teaser}a, \model finds that ``the texture in Image A is completely damaged'' while ``Image B remains clear and distinguishable'', thus concludes ``Image B is clearly superior to Image A''.
+For instance, in \cref{fig:teaser}a, \model finds that ``the texture in Image A is completely damaged'' while ``Image B remains clear and distinguishable'', thus concludes ``Image B is superior to Image A''.
 Learning this kind of reasoning makes \model better at aligning human judgments than existing methods in complex scenarios like misalignment (\cref{fig:teaser}a) and multiple distortions (\cref{fig:teaser}b).
 Meanwhile, these descriptive outputs can be naturally understood by humans, greatly improving the interpretability.

-To integrate language into IQA, we establish a hierarchy of tasks for \model, inspired by human evaluation.
+To integrate language into IQA, we establish a hierarchy of tasks, inspired by human evaluation.
 Humans first perceive the distortions of the image, then use this information to determine the image quality.
-Also, it is easier for humans to compare the difference between two images in a single dimension (\eg, color distortion) than quantitatively evaluate the overall quality of an image or the similarity between two images, as verified by~\cite{ponomarenko2009tid2008, ponomarenko2015image, pieapp}.
-Based on this intuition, \model does not produce ``scores'', but describes the image quality and compares two images.
-Specifically, we break \model problem into a hierarchy of three tasks (detailed in \cref{fig:dataset}): (1) Quality Description, (2) Quality Comparison, and (3) Comparison Reasoning.
-These designs can reflect humans' evaluation process.
+Also, it is easier for humans to compare the difference between two images in a single dimension (\eg, color distortion) than quantitatively evaluate the overall quality of an image or the similarity between two images, as verified by~\cite{ponomarenko2009tid2008, tid2013, pieapp}.
+Based on this intuition, \model does not produce scores, but describes the image quality and compares two images.
+Specifically, we break \model task into a hierarchy of 3 tasks (detailed in \cref{fig:dataset}): (1) Quality Description, (2) Quality Comparison, and (3) Comparison Reasoning.
+These designs follow the process of human evaluation.